 Coco and Roman Vizcarra, brothers from Peru, traveled and lived in Europe for many years.
 Together with their wives, Barbara from Germany and Fielding from the States, they opened the hotel in 1993.

 Roman and Fielding live full time in Peru, and are dedicated to promoting the Kusi Kawsay Andean School and other cultural projects through Pachamama’s Path.
-They offer authentic trips based out of Pisac Inn through their travel company Peru Cultural Journeys.
+They offer authentic cultural immersion trips based out of Pisac Inn through their travel company Peru Cultural Journeys.
 To read more about their story, click here.